-

 Last year in December, e-commerce giant Flipkart and PhonePe announced the full ownership separation of the digital payments platform, setting the two businesses to chart their own paths and unlocking enterprise value for shareholders.

-Nigam said General Atlantic, is a really good blue-chip global investor that has a long view on .
+Nigam said General Atlantic, is a really good blue-chip global investor that has a long view on companies.
 He said it gives PhonePe the flexibility to be able to actually do at-scale investments in new sectors like insurance, lending, broking or ONDC.

 Subscribe to Business Standard Premium